-When harvesting individual fishing quota (IFQ) species, vessel operators are required to provide an advance landing notification ("hail-in") 3 to 24 hours prior to landing.
-The hail-in must provide the landing time and location, the intended dealer, and the estimated pounds to be landed.
-It may be completed through the VMS, phone, or internet.
-The landing may occur at any time during the day or night but a vessel must land within 1 hour after the arrival time given in the landing notification4 and the fish must be offloaded from the vessel between 6 a.m. and 6 p.m., local time.5 A landing transaction report is completed by the IFQ dealer and validated by the fisherman.
-The landing transaction includes the date, time, and location of transaction; weight and actual ex-vessel value of fish landed and sold; and the identities of the shareholder account, vessel, and dealer.
+When harvesting IFQ species, vessel operators are required to provide an advance landing notification ("hail-in") 3 to 24 hours prior to landing.
+The hail-in must provide the landing date/time, landing location, the intended dealer, and the estimated pounds to be landed by share category.
+It may be completed through the VMS, Catch Share support 24-hour phone line, or internet.
+The landing may occur at any time during the day or night but a vessel must land within 1 hour after the arrival time given in the landing notification and the fish must be offloaded from the vessel between 6 a.m. and 6 p.m., local time.
+A landing transaction report is completed by the IFQ dealer and validated by the fisherman.
+The landing transaction includes the date, time, and dealer facility; weight and actual ex-vessel value of fish landed and sold; and the identities of the shareholder account, vessel, and dealer.
 All landings data are updated on a real-time basis as landing transactions are processed.

-Alternative 1 (No Action) would maintain the current hail-out and IFQ hail-in requirements.
+Alternative 1 (No Action) would maintain the current reef fish hail-out and IFQ hail-in requirements.
 This alternative would not address the concern about the illegal harvest of IFQ species that may not be reported or reported as another species (e.g., vermilion snapper).
-Improvements to enforcement of the landings of IFQ species would need to be developed through other means such as recent enhancements in auditing landings notifications and transactions (GMFMC 2013).
+Improvements to enforcement of the landings of IFQ species would need to be developed through other means such as recent enhancements in auditing landings notifications and transactions (GMFMC and NMFS 2013).

-Alternative 2 would extend the hail-in requirement to any trips where commercial reef fish permitted vessels are landing commercially caught reef fish.
+Alternative 2 would extend the hail-in requirement to any trips where commercial reef fish permitted vessels are landing commercially caught reef fish from the Gulf.
 The hail-in requirement would not be as extensive as for a trip where IFQ species are to be landed.
 The intended dealer and the estimated pounds to be landed would not be required.
 The hail-in would only require the date, time, location of landing, and vessel identification number to be provided to NMFS 3 to 24 hours before landing.
 As with the IFQ program, this hail-in for non-IFQ reef fish species trips can be completed through the VMS, phone, or internet.
+IFQ landing locations must be pre-approved by law enforcement to ensure that the site exists and can be accessed by law enforcement.
+All IFQ landing locations must be publicly accessible by land and water.
+New landing locations are approved at the end of each calendar-year quarter, and must be submitted at least 45 days before the end of that calendar-year quarter.
+The Council will need to determine if the landing locations for Alternative 2 would require pre-approval.
+Without a systematic method of determining landing locations and without those locations being publicly accessible by land and water, the effectiveness of the hail-in requirement may be reduced.
 Requiring all commercial reef fish vessels to hail-in prior to landing when harvesting non-IFQ reef fish would be expected to improve the enforcement of the IFQ program.
 Marine enforcement agents would be better able to intercept commercially permitted reef fish vessels to detect the illegal harvest of IFQ species that may not be reported or reported as another species.